Swedenborgian Church of North America

-The Swedenborgian Church in North America (also known as the General Convention of the Church of the New Jerusalem) is one of a few Christian sects that draws its faith from the Bible as illuminated by the teachings of Emanuel Swedenborg (1688–1772).
-The Administrative Offices of the denomination are located at 50 Quincy St., Cambridge, Massachusetts.
+The Swedenborgian Church in North America (also known as the General Convention of the Church of the New Jerusalem) is one of a few New Church Christian sects which draws its faith from the Bible as illuminated by the teachings of Emanuel Swedenborg (1688–1772).
+The denomination's headquarters are on Quincy Street in Cambridge, Massachusetts.

 Beliefs

 The church believes that the writings of Swedenborg expand upon a deeper understanding of the Christian bible.
 This new understanding began the second coming of Christ which is continually being manifested in spirit and truth rather than a physical appearance.
 The Swedenborgian Church of North America does not make any statements as to the exact authority of Swedenborg's writings on the Bible or to the correctness of either.
 Each Society and member is given the responsibility to arrive at their own conclusions, and the denomination allows for discussion and debate.
-It is also liberal on social issues and sexual ethics, such as the ordination of women, homosexuality, and abortion.
+Over time, their teachings have developed identifiably liberal positions on social issues and sexual ethics, such as the ordination of women, homosexuality, and abortion.